ellie-as/generative-memory/README.md

 Each notebook installs the dependencies required with pip.
 This code was tested on MacOS with Python 3.10.9.

-The first notebook also has a Colab option (so local installation is not required).
+The first notebook also has a Colab option (so local installation is not required): https://colab.research.google.com/github/ellie-as/generative-memory/blob/main/1.%20Consolidation%20simulation.ipynb

 #### 1. Consolidation simulation.ipynb